Ed-Maeng/GroupMeet/Backend/README.md

-# GroupMeet - Backend API
+# Chingu - Backend

-This directory contains the Go-based backend server for the GroupMeet application.
+This directory contains the Go-based backend server for the Chingu application.
 It provides a RESTful API for handling user authentication, event management, and real-time chat.

 ---